 The presence of Fuel, Water or Glycol is an indication of problems which require immediate correction.
 Fuel dilution reduces the oil’s viscosity and destroys its lubricating properties.
 Some unburned fuel may enter the crankcase past the piston rings, particularly if the engine is run at idle for extended periods during cold weather.
 Fuel dilution beyond 4% by volume, however, can lead to piston ring sticking and failure of the engine bearings.
 Glycol (coolant) contamination causes rapid oxidation of the oil and will lead to a major engine failure if not promptly resolved.
 Water can contaminate an oil system by leaking in from the outside or by condensing within a hot oil compartment or engine crankcase.
 Water will cause the oil to form a sludge which will plug filters.
 Oil contaminated with water passing between close fitting moving parts will cause “hot spots” leading to reduced component life or rapid failure.

 Protect the Value

 Cat machines are built to deliver the highest possible performance through-out their production life.
 Maintenance is essential to achieve that performance, and our fluid analysis program is a good first step.
 However, there’s much more we can do to maximize the return on your equipment investment.
-Talk to us about complete preventive maintenance programs and Customer Support Agreements.
+Talk to us about complete preventive maintenance programs and Customer Value Agreements.